fenago/machine-learning-essentials-module1/lab_guides/lab_14.md

 ============================

-Throughout this book, we have worked with various datasets from different sources with step-by-step instructions.
+Throughout this course, we have worked with various datasets from different sources with step-by-step instructions.
 It doesn\'t have to stop here, though.
 This section is dedicated to some resources that can be used to continue with guided instruction and,